lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 # History of Changes {#sect-g}

 Note: This appendix will be deleted in the final version of the document.

 From version 08 -> 09:

+* Updated the title of Section 4.2.2 and removed normative language

+From version 08 -> 09: